 Other Policies to Reduce Inflation

-Monetarism seeks to control inflation through controlling the money supply.
+Monetarism seeks to control inflation by controlling the money supply.
 Monetarists believe there is a strong link between the money supply and inflation.
 If you can control the growth of the money supply, then you should be able to bring inflation under control.
 Monetarists would stress policies such as:

-- higher interest rates (tightening monetary policy)
+- Higher interest rates (tightening monetary policy)

-- reducing budget deficit (deflationary fiscal policy)
+- Reducing budget deficit (deflationary fiscal policy)

 Often inflation is caused by persistent uncompetitiveness and rising costs.
-Supply side policies may enable the economy to become more competitive and help to moderate inflationary pressures.
+Supply-side policies may enable the economy to become more competitive and help to moderate inflationary pressures.
 For example, more flexible labour markets may help reduce inflationary pressure.

-However, supply side policies can take a long time, and cannot deal with inflation caused by rising demand.
+However, supply-side policies can take a long time, and cannot deal with inflation caused by rising demand.

-Ways To Reduce Hyperinflation
+6. Ways to Reduce Hyperinflation – change currency

 In a period of hyperinflation, conventional policies may be unsuitable.
 Expectations of future inflation may be hard to change.
 When people have lost confidence in a currency, it may be necessary to introduce a new currency or use another like the dollar (e.g. Zimbabwe hyperinflation).

-Ways to Reduce Cost Push Inflation
+Ways to reduce Cost-Push Inflation